 Losing an employee will cause a significant cost to your business, but what does employee recognition cost you?

-Here is a summary of employee recognition expenses to your business:
+Here is a summary of employee reward and recognition expenses to your business:

 - Time spent creating and implementing the programme